DiamondGotCat/ModInstaller/README.md

 Minecraft Mod Installer for macOS

 ## NOTE
-This app using Modrinth (Labrinth).
+This app using Modrinth API (Labrinth).

 ## Requirements (Tested)
 - macOS 12